gdlc/STT465/HW6_LOGISTIC_REGRESSION.md

 1.2.
 Summarize your findings

 1.3.
-Report estimated probabilities for male and female in each class (set age to be 30)/
+Report estimated probabilities for male and female in each class (set age to be 30).

 **(2) Bayesian Analysis**

 Use the Metropolis sampler developed in class ([logisticRegressionBayes](https://github.com/gdlc/STT465/blob/master/logisticRegression.md#bayes)) to fit the logistic regression.
 Collect 55,000 samples, discard the frist 5,000 for burn in.

-**Note**: to imrpove mixing, I suggest you center your predictors.
+**Note**: to avoid confusion when comparing results from the Bayesian and ML analysis, do not center the predictors.

 2.1.
 Report parameter estimates, posterior standard deviation and 95% posterior credibility regions for each of the regression coefficients.